New to Our Site? Welcome! Start with our handy-dandy top 5 tips & tricks for domestic and international travel!

 Search various sites such as Trivago, TripAdvisor, Leading Hotels of the World, etc., for excellent values but do not book through them.
 I recommendbooking through the United Airlines app to streamline your airline and hotel experience.
 And with the Chase credit card options United provides you with, the connected hotel listing through Small Luxury Hotels of the World, you have access to value deals and experiences most could never dream of.

--I stayed at the Renaissance Newark Airport recently which is not luxury but is still high-end and reasonably exclusive.
+-I stayed at the Renaissance Newark Airport (right by EWR) recently which is not luxury but is still high-end and reasonably exclusive.
 United often offers members of their MileagePlus program discounts and exclusive perks and MileagePlus is free to join/sign-up for.

 2. The ‘Game-Changer’